Current Status of Funding Programs:

 Workforce Education provides services to low-income individuals and dislocated workers to help them achieve their academic and career goals.
 We provide funding for tuition, fees, and potentially other costs like books and transportation for eligible students in approved programs of study.

 To see if you pre-qualify for our services, you can take a brief survey at StartNextQuarter.org, or learn more about a specific program and its eligibility criteria at the links below:

 Step 2: Attend one of the weekly Workforce Education Info Sessions

-Sessions start promptly at 2:30 pm.
+Sessions start promptly at 2:30pm.
 No late entries – please arrive early and allow yourself time to locate the room. $2.00 parking fee (pay stations accept exact change, cash or credit/debit, no coins).
 See the Bellevue College Parking Map for locations of parking lots.
-No appointment is needed!
+No registration is needed!
 If you’re unable to attend an info session due to a recurring schedule conflict, please contact our front desk at 425-564-4054 so we can assist you.